Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-AlexanderChen.md

 ### 2025-05-31 Some enemy improvements
 Added a new type of enemy, a charging enemy and added new methods to facilitate the charge and other assorted bug fixes to make sure that unneccessary data wasn't wasted with the new enemies.
 Took about 1-2 hours of work.

+### 2025-06-01 Attempted Map Revamp
+Assisted in post bugfixing of the new map and movement system as well as attempting to make the backgrounds more visually interesting to less than stellar results.
+Left with a very basic system of tiles that will be improved later.
+About 1-2 hours of coding and 1-2 hours of trying to create assets.